 “When the native hears a speech about Western culture he pulls out his knife—or at least he makes sure it is within reach.
 The violence with which the supremacy of white values is affirmed and the aggressiveness which has permeated the victory of these values over the ways of life and of thought of the native mean that, in revenge, the native laughs in mockery when Western values are mentioned in front of him.” – Frantz Fannon

 There have been recent protests against traditional Haudenosaunee deer hunts in my area that have exposed much of the source of conflict around this issue.
 In each instance a section of the settler animal advocacy community has attempted to mobilize through local corporate media and through local settler governance – in every instance presenting themselves in the language of non-violence and as “peaceful” advocates.
-Many have raised concerns against this group and used this split to acknowledge differences between animal liberation and animal rights positions as these groups involved are clearly illustrating that the State will only protect or advance the “rights” of other animal species when it is in the States interest to do so.
-In this case the practice of the Haudenosaunee being on the land upsets the local population and the State in that allows them the practice of their traditions outside of the reservation and outside of the assimilationist food system they are supposed to accept.
+Many have raised concerns against this group and used this split to acknowledge differences between animal liberation and animal rights positions, as these groups are clearly illustrating that the State will only protect or advance the “rights” of other animal species when it is in the States interest to do so.
+In this case, the practice of the Haudenosaunee being on the land upsets the local population and the State because it allows them the practice of their traditions outside of the reservation and outside of the assimilationist food system they are supposed to accept.
 As an animal advocate with a history in this area of around 7 years, and who has studied this movement intensely, there are few examples of settler political consensus for respecting the “rights” of an animal species then what occurs when a settler population opposes a traditional Onkwehon:we use of animals.
-The scale or even specific practice are unimportant to these advocates or their state – what matters is that in the performance of protecting or attempting to protect these species advocates and the state allow for themselves to be positioned as “non-violent” and Onkwehon:we as “backwards” or “violent.”
+The scale or even specific practice are unimportant to these advocates or their state – what matters is that in the performance of protecting the species advocates and the state allow for themselves to be positioned as “non-violent” and Onkwehon:we as “backwards” or “violent.”
 The political capital for the state furthers the goal of encroachment and incursion by following the same logic – these populations are either immoral or incapable and we must step in.
-Setter colonialism and the settler states existence is then justified.
+Settler colonialism and the settler states existence is then justified.
 Likewise, this framing makes the impact that the settler animal advocate community has on animal populations outside of just eating or wearing them invisible – the issue is framed as “eating or killing” and far removed from any understanding of how our highly technical and industrial corporate society destroys land bases and the animal species on them.
 Capitalism, sprawl, development, mining, fracking, pipelines, resource extraction and the violence necessary to them are all invisible – as long as you do not eat animals you are “peaceful” “compassionate” and “non violent.”

 In 2014, little has changed in this process as the Haudenosaunee at Six Nations of the Grand River currently face encroachment through GMO impact on traditional food crops on the reservation and attempts to secure food outside of settler food systems are still met with open demands from the settler community that the Haudenosaunee can “just go to the grocery store” if they need food.